siddharthvp/mwn/website/docs/1-getting-started.md

 });
 ```

 This creates a bot instance, signs in and fetches tokens needed for editing.
+(If credentials for multiple authentication methods are provided, OAuth 2 takes precedence, followed by OAuth 1.0a and bot passwords.)

 You can also create a bot instance synchronously (without using await):